 The lone survivor of the massive steel steamship Western Reserve, which collapsed and drowned 60 miles above White Fish Point on its way to Houghton, was Algonac’s Harry Stewart, a wheelsman.
 The ship departed the Soo Canal Tuesday afternoon, carrying on board Capt.
 Peter Minch, the ship’s owner, his wife, three children, and his wife’s sister, in addition to the normal crew of 22 people.

 It was believed that at about 9 a.m., a rogue wave slammed into the ship, causing a horrific collision.
 The ship began to split in two as a result of the massive vessel splitting in half halfway up the rigging.
 She drew in water quickly, and the yawl boats were lowered.
 Capt.
 Minch, his family, and the officers and crew of 17 boarded the wooden yawl while the rest boarded the metallic one.
 The Reserve sunk in five minutes, and the metallic yawl capsized before she had even left sight.
 The other raced to her aid but was only able to save two of her occupants.

 The 19 survivors set out for White Fish Point, which was roughly 60 miles distant.
 When they started, the wind was blowing from the west, but it switched to the north, creating a large sea.
 The yawl withstood the breakers all night until the next morning when it capsized approximately ten miles from Life-saving Station No. 10 and about a mile from the beach.

-There was no evidence of any other survivors of the crash, and there is no doubt that they were all perished.
+There was no evidence of any other survivors of the crash, and there is no doubt that they all perished.
 The Western Reserve was one of the largest vessels on the lakes and had only been in the Lake Superior trade for a little more than a year.
-It is said to have been sighted on Lake Superior from time to time.
+It is said to have been sighted on Lake Superior occasionally.